mnentwig/forthytwo/fractalsProject/README.md

 * Real time calculation: The Stanford lab exercise demanded it already in 2002.
 * Full HD resolution (1920x1080) at 60 Hz.
 That's the monitor on my desk.
 No excuses.
 * Use the FPGA in a sensible manner.
-The resulting implementation can achieve multiplier utilization close to 100 %, that's 18 billion multiplications per second (on 35-size Artix and an USB bus power budget of ~2 Watts).
+The resulting implementation can achieve multiplier utilization close to 100 %, that's 18 billion multiplications per second, on a 35-size Artix using a USB bus power budget of ~2 Watts.
 * Perform dynamic resource allocation.
 The fractals algorithm is somewhat unusual as the required number of iterations varies between points.
 Compared to simply setting a fixed number of iterations, complexity increases substantially (a random number of results may appear in one clock cycle, results are unordered) but so does performance.
 * Limit to 18-bit multiplications because it is the native width for Xilinx 6/7 series DSP48 blocks.
 It is straightforward to increase the internal bitwidth for higher resolution, but resource usage skyrockets.
 * Be (reasonably) vendor-independent.
 I decided to use an open-source J1B soft-core CPU instead of e.g. Microblaze MCS, which would have been very straightforward.